matyus/matyus.github.com/_posts/2022-01-29-products-and-features-are-a-means-to-an-end.md

 >  That is, while there is value in the items on<br />
 >  the right, we value the items on the left more.

+I will have to explain what to do with all of this in a separate blog post.
+But just know that it's all a logical extension of the princples and values expressed in the above.

 [^thomas]: Dave Thomas, 2015